Rush Rehm: Life

 Rehm received his BA in creative writing and classics from Princeton University, where he graduated summa cum laude in 1973.
 In 1975 he received his MA in classical studies from Melbourne University as a Fulbright fellow and a Sachs scholarship.
 He completed his PhD in drama (directing and criticism) and humanities from Stanford University in 1985.

 From 1985 to 1990, Rehm was an assistant professor of classics and theater studies at Emory University, where he taught acting and directing in addition to Greek and classical drama.
 He moved to Stanford in 1990, promoted to professor of drama and classics since 2003, and retired in 2024.

-Founder and Artistic Director of Stanford Repertory Theate (SRT), he has acted in, directed, and produced dozen of plays, including SRT's Clytemnestra: Tangled Justice (his adaption of Aeschylus' Oresteia), Words (and Images) to End All Wars (his compilation of artistic responses to World War I), and Orson Welles' The War of the Worlds and Moby Dick - Rehearsed, which received the Theater Bay Area 2014 award for Outstanding Direction, Ensemble, and Production.
+Founder and Artistic Director of Stanford Repertory Theater (SRT), he has acted in, directed, and produced dozen of plays, including SRT's Clytemnestra: Tangled Justice (his adaption of Aeschylus' Oresteia), Words (and Images) to End All Wars (his compilation of artistic responses to World War I), and Orson Welles' The War of the Worlds and Moby Dick - Rehearsed, which received the Theater Bay Area 2014 award for Outstanding Direction, Ensemble, and Production.
 In October 2025, he will direct a staged reading of Judgements: 18th Century Slave Trials in Cape Town.